dbactual/thomaspaine-www/content/works/to-the-honorable-senate-of-the-united-states-jan-21-1808.md

    representative system of Government, as the work itself will show, that was the leading principle with me in writing that work, and all my other works during the progress of the revolution.
-And I followed the same principle in writing the Rights of Man, in England.
+And I followed the same principle in writing the *Rights of Man*, in England.

    There is a resolve of the old Congress, while they sat at New York, of a grant of three thousand dollars to me.
 The resolve is put in handsome